 Shifting our focus from products to people.

 Yes, we’re a shop, but the beautiful things we sell are created by humans, and they should be front and centre of our website!
-I’m slowly building this lovely creators page, where you can check out all of the
+I’m slowly building this lovely creators page, where you can check out all of the beautiful people who make LRT what it is :)

 Taking a break has been revolutionary – not only the interruption of 24/7 commerce, but also the space to dream, feel, listen, imagine, put energy into other things.
 And the understanding that I am allowed to rest, that we are allowed to rest.
 We are so much more than what we produce.